- About Us

 We have tried cases to verdict and defended those verdicts on appeal, and we have also delivered victories for our clients at the earliest stages of litigation.
-Our approach—having the strategy to win, and proceeding in the most efficient way possible—also results in favorable, early settlements for our clients.
+Our approach—formulating the strategy to win, and proceeding in the most efficient way possible—also results in favorable, early settlements for our clients.

-Representative commercial litigation matters include:
+Other representative commercial litigation matters include:

 Prior to launching Kaplan Hecker, some of our lawyers’ representative commercial litigation matters included:

 - Representing Bristol-Myers Squibb in defending against a $3.4 billion contract and tort claim by generic drug manufacturer Apotex, winning a unanimous jury verdict of no liability.

 - Representing the California Public Utilities Commission in litigation relating to the bankruptcy of public utility PG&E.

 - Representing Airbnb in putative class actions in the Southern District of New York.